B-Tran/rshell/README.md

-## Problems/Limitations
+## Known Bugs

-There were several problems we ecountred in the command input.
+There were several problems we encountered  in the command input.

-1) The program won't able to handle string literals in the command input.
+1. The program won't able to handle string literals in the command input.

-2) Cd is not part of bin file diectory so cd won't work as a command.However, the cd error will be implemented in the next assigment.
+2. Cd is not part of bin file diectory so cd won't work as a command.However, the cd error will be implemented in the next assigment.